Sharapova marks Paris comeback with see-saw victory

 PARIS (Reuters) - There was the usual pre-toss skipping routine, an abundance of shrieks and the oft-seen mid-match wobble as Maria Sharapova returned to the French Open following a two-year hiatus with a 6-1 4-6 6-3 win against Richel Hogenkamp on Tuesday.

-The former world number one ended up spending more time than she would have wanted on court Suzanne Lenglen in defeating the Dutch qualifier but the only thing that mattered was that she was into round two.
+The former world number one ended up spending more time than she would have wanted on court Suzanne Lenglen in defeating the Dutch qualifier but the only thing that mattered was that she was through to round two.

-“I really dug deep but sometimes you need to go through these types of matches where things don’t go the way you want,” Sharapova said courtside.
-“Happy the way I came back in the third set.
+“It is great to be back on a court that I have had great success on.
+I have always loved playing here.
+It’s been a Grand Slam that was very difficult for me to do well at physically, mentally.
+I overcame that,” Sharapova told reporters.

-“I’m so fortunate to be back in this position, I formed so many great memories here.”
+“So to be back here and kind of relive those moments playing back again is very exciting.

 Sharapova, seeded 28th, missed the 2016 tournament while serving a doping ban and failed in her bid to secure a wildcard entry into last year’s event.